 - You will lie on a table or sit in a chair and the injection area will be cleaned.

 - A numbing medicine may be applied to the injection site.

 - Steroid injections can be given into a bursa, joint, or tendon.

 A bursa is a sac filled with fluid that acts as a cushion between tendons, bones, and joints.
 Swelling in the bursa is called bursitis.
 Using a small needle, your provider will inject a small amount of corticosteroid and a local anesthetic into the bursa.

 Any joint problem, such as arthritis, can cause inflammation and pain.
 Your provider will place a needle in your joint.
-Sometimes ultrasound or an x-ray machine may be used to see where exactly the location is.
+Sometimes ultrasound or an x-ray machine may be used to see where exactly the needle's location is.
 Your provider may then remove any excess fluid in the joint using a syringe attached to the needle.
 Your provider will then exchange the syringe and a small amount of corticosteroid and a local anesthetic will be injected into the joint.

 A tendon is a band of fibers that connects muscle to bone.
 Soreness in the tendon causes tendonitis.
 Your provider will put a needle directly adjacent to the tendon and inject a small amount of corticosteroid and a local anesthetic.

 You will be given a local anesthetic along with the steroid injection to relieve your pain right away.
 The steroid can take up to 5 to 7 days or so to start working.

 Why the Procedure Is Performed

 This procedure aims to relieve pain and inflammation in a bursa, joint, or tendon.